druvdub/llm_cli/README.md

 A command line interface to interact with multiple LLM instances.

-Currently, the CLI supports the following LLMS:
+Currently, the CLI supports the following LLMs:

 - (Gemini)[https://gemini.google.com/app]

 ## Installation

+To install the CLI, you do need to have Python `>=3.9` installed on your machine.

 ```bash